PlasmaPhysicsUdeC/Vlasova.jl/docs/src/tools.md

 ## Symplectic Integrators

-Vlasova implements a way to define arbitrary gradient and non-gradient symplectic integrators with the function [`VlasovaIntegrator`](@ref).
+Vlasova implements a way to define arbitrary gradient and non-gradient symplectic integrators with the struct [`VlasovaIntegrator`](@ref).
 Nonetheless, a few integrators come defined by default, and those integrators are the following (unless explicitly cited, they were taken from [`Omelyan (2003)`](https://www.sciencedirect.com/science/article/pii/S0010465502007543) ).

 ```@autodocs
 Modules = [Vlasova]